-Biomedicine (BM) lies at the interface between basic and preclinical research and investigates the fundamental mechanisms of the normal and disease processes that influence life-long health, spanning from conception into old age, and from the single cell to the whole organism in its environment.
+Biomedicine lies at the interface of basic and preclinical research and investigates the fundamental mechanisms of the normal and disease processes that influence life-long health - spanning from conception into old age, and from the single cell to the whole organism in its environment.

-We also welcome funded PhD students to host their research and expand our strategic research.
+We also welcome applications from PhD students with research interests that fit our strategic research areas.

 |Name||Area of interest|